redhacker10101/Aruuz-Leaked/README.md

-# Aruuz-Leaked
+# Aruuz-Leaked(DB passwords 2023 emails it has everything.)
-this is the leaked source code of aruuz.com this leak also has passwords etc etc
+this is the leaked source code of aruuz.com